mediasuitenz/tech-stack/onboarding/ide.md

 ## IDEs

-We have no standard IDE.
-Devs are currently using:
+We have no standard IDE, however most people tend to use VS Code.

+Here is a list of IDEs Devs are currently using:
 - [vim](http://www.manpages.info/linux/vi.1.html)
   - \+ Runs everywhere
   - \+ Powerful